 See exactly how to make this easy Hanukkah papercraft that will light up any holiday table in my tutorial video (or keep scrolling if you prefer a step-by-step photo tutorial):

 I love candles and candlelight, but honestly, I love the safety and convenience of LED lights even more.
-It’s hard to relax and enjoy the ambience when you’re worried about burning something … plus, I am always misplacing my matches.
+It’s hard to relax and enjoy the ambiance when you’re worried about burning something … plus, I am always misplacing my matches.
 So these days, I’m all about the LED lights.
 And that’s why I designed these sweet and easy paper candles using nothing more than cardstock and some simple LED tealights.

 Now, my real motivation behind making these paper candles was to create a menorah papercraft, as Hanukkah is coming up in less than a week (Dec.
 22-30).
 But this is more than just a menorah… it’s also a collection of clever little treat boxes.
 Every paper candle opens up so you can access the treats — I put some gold covered chocolates in here — and also access the switches to “light” the candle once the sun has set.
 Traditionally, you would want to keep them all off, then light the shamash candle first (that’s the center one), then light the other candles from left to right, starting with the newest candle.